fl1ger/deleg/draft-dnsop-deleg.md

 If a DELEG RRset is present at the delegation point, the name server MUST return both the DELEG RRset and its associated RRSIG RR in the Authority section along with the DS RRset and its associated RRSIG RR and the NS RRset.

-If no DELEG RRset is present at the delegation point, and the zone was signed with a DNSKEY that has the DELEG flag set, the name server MUST return the NSEC or NSEC3 RR that proves that the DELEG RRset is not present including its associated RRSIG RR along with the DS RRset and its associated RRSIG RR if present and the NS RRset, if present.
+If no DELEG RRset is present at the delegation point, and the delegation was signed with a DNSKEY that has the DELEG flag set, the name server MUST return the NSEC or NSEC3 RR that proves that the DELEG RRset is not present including its associated RRSIG RR along with the DS RRset and its associated RRSIG RR if present and the NS RRset, if present.

 Including these DELEG, DS, NSEC or NSEC3, and RRSIG RRs increases the size of referral messages.
 If space does not permit inclusion of these records, including glue address records, the name server MUST set the TC bit on the response.